Details on some of the larger schemes that the council is currently involved in are set out below:

 A1079 dual carriageway scheme

 The location of the new section of dual carriageway has yet to be finalised but will be constructed on a section of the route between Barmby Moor and Wilberfoss.
-Design work on the scheme is now underway, including surveys and site assessments to determine the best location for the new section of dual carriageway and in-depth consultation with local residents and stakeholders.
+Surveys and site assessments are underway to determine the best location for the new section of dual carriageway.
+Preliminary design will follow this, along with consultation with local residents and stakeholders.

 The scheme will increase capacity and improve journey time reliability along this important road link, particularly for drivers travelling to access employment, education and other facilities in York, the East Riding and Hull.
-Construction is due to start on site in 2017/18 and be completed in 2018/19.
+Construction will provisionally start on site in 2017/18 and be completed in spring 2019.

 A1079 Roundabout, Market Weighton